 How Strong Is Hemlock?

 Hemlock is a moderately strong wood type.
-Hemlock has a compressive strength of 7,200 psi and bending strength of 11,300 psi which is relatively less than most of the hardwoods but higher than most of the softwoods.
+Hemlock has a compressive strength of 7,200 psi and a bending strength of 11,300 psi which is relatively less than most hardwoods but higher than most softwoods.

 The strength of Hemlock wood is highly dependent on the wood grain.